saeidptzl/reinforcement-learning-notes-/00-intro/intro.md

 - React quickly to shifts in reward patterns
 - Discount outdated information

-Thus, constant step-size updates are preferred in nonstationary bandit problems.
+Thus, constant step-size updates are preferred in nonstationary bandit problems..